pytorch/FBGEMM/fbgemm_gpu/README.md

 sudo apt-get install ./amdgpu-install_5.3.50300-1_all.deb sudo amdgpu-install --usecase=hiplibsdk,rocm --no-dkms
 ```
-MIOpen is required and needs to be installed seperately.
+MIOpen is required and needs to be installed separately.
 ```
 sudo apt-get install miopen-hip miopen-hip-dev
 ```
-Anaconda is required.
-The remaining steps are the same as "in the container" section.
+The remaining steps are the same as the "in the container" section.

 ##### Run the tests on ROCm
-Please add `FBGEMM_TEST_WITH_ROCM=1` flag when running tests on ROCm
+Please add `FBGEMM_TEST_WITH_ROCM=1` flag when running tests on ROCm.
 ```
 cd test
 FBGEMM_TEST_WITH_ROCM=1 python split_table_batched_embeddings_test.py